 10. Conversation with the class.

-What is in the foreground of the picture?
+What is shown in the foreground of the picture?

-What do you feel when you look at Grabar's painting "February Blue"?
+What do you feel when you look at Grabar’s painting “February Azure”?

-What emotions does the birch painted by the artist in the foreground evoke in you?
+What emotions does the birch tree painted by the artist in the foreground evoke in you?

 How does the color of the sky change towards the horizon?

-Consider snow.
-Does its color change in sun and shade?
+Consider the snow.
+Does its color change in the sun and in the shade?

 What colors does the artist use?
 Why?

-Pick up a dictionary of colors and shades for the picture.
+Select a dictionary of colors and shades from the picture.

 Snow: in the sun, in the shade.